MarshallEvergreen/modernist-python/README.md

 # modernist-python

-A template for moden python development.
+A template for modern python development.